SPQR

 The full phrase appears in Roman political, legal and historical literature, such as the speeches of Cicero and the Ab Urbe Condita Libri (Books from the Founding of the City) of Livy.

 Translation

 In Latin, Senātus is a nominative singular noun meaning "Senate".
 Populusque is compounded from the nominative noun Populus, "the People", and -que, an enclitic particle meaning "and" which connects the two nominative nouns.
 The last word, Rōmānus ("Roman"), is an adjective modifying the whole of Senātus Populusque: the "Roman Senate and People", taken as a whole.
 Thus, the phrase is translated literally as "The Roman Senate and People", or more freely as "The Senate and People of Rome".

+An alternative interpretation of the acronym, provided by the dictionary IL – Vocabolario della lingua latina by Luigi Castiglioni and Scevola Mariotti, is ‘Senatus Populusque Quiritium Romanus’, that is: ‘the Roman Senate and People of the Quirites’; the Quirite (quiris) was, in fact, a citizen of ancient Rome who enjoyed full civil, political and even military rights.

 Historical context

 The title's date of establishment is unknown, but it first appears in inscriptions of the Late Republic, from around 80 BC onwards.
 Previously, the official name of the Roman state, as evidenced on coins, was simply ROMA.
 The abbreviation last appears on coins of Constantine the Great (ruled 312–337 AD), the first Roman emperor to support Christianity.

 This signature continued in use under the Roman Empire.
 The emperors were considered the de jure representatives of the people even though the senātūs consulta, or decrees of the Senate, were made at the de facto pleasure of the emperor.

 Populus Romanus in Roman literature is a phrase meaning the government of the People.
 When the Romans named governments of foreign states, they used populus in the singular or plural, such as populi Priscorum Latinorum, "the governments of the Old Latins".
 Romanus is the established adjective used to distinguish the Romans, as in civis Romanus, "Roman citizen".

 The Roman people appear very often in law and history in such phrases as dignitas, maiestas, auctoritas, libertas populi Romani, the "dignity, majesty, authority, freedom of the Roman people".
 They were a populus liber, "a free people".
 There was an exercitus, imperium, iudicia, honores, consules, voluntas of this same populus: "the army, rule, judgments, offices, consuls and will of the Roman people".
 They appear in early Latin as Popolus and Poplus, so the habit of thinking of themselves as free and sovereign was quite ingrained.

 The Romans believed that all authority came from the people.
 It could be said that similar language seen in more modern political and social revolutions directly comes from this usage.
 People in this sense meant the whole government.
 The latter, however, was essentially divided into the aristocratic Senate, whose will was executed by the consuls and praetors, and the comitia centuriata, "committee of the centuries", whose will came to be safeguarded by the Tribunes.